DerfJagged/reddit-blackout-scheduler/README.md

 - Click on "Open Bash console here" and wait for the console to finish initilizing.
 - Type in `python3 -m pip install praw -U --user`.
 - Type in `python3 blackout.py` to run the script.
+- OPTIONAL: Go back to Dashboard page, click "Tasks" button, and schedule a task to run the script at a certain time (UTC) and automatically execute a command with the following: python3 /home/Derf/blackout.py p
+      OR
+      python3 /home/Derf/blackout.py s
+      OR
+      python3 /home/Derf/blackout.py e

 ### Troubleshooting